Youssouf Oumarou

-Youssouf Oumarou Alio (born 16 February 1993) is a Nigerien professional footballer who plays for US Monastir and the Nigerien national team.
+Youssouf Oumarou Alio (born 16 February 1993) is a Nigerien professional footballer who plays for Tunisian Ligue Professionnelle 1 club Stade Tunisien and the Niger national team.

 International career

 Oumarou debuted internationally for the Niger national team on 13 November 2015 in a friendly match against Nigeria in a 2–0 loss.

 On 16 October 2018, he scored his first goal for Niger against Tunisia in a 2–1 defeat during the 2019 Africa Cup of Nations qualification to be held in Cameroon.

 On 8 October 2021, during the 2022 FIFA World Cup qualifying match against Algeria, he scored an own goal which resulted in a 6–1 defeat.